 We see this communication breakdown happen all the time, I even find myself doing it.
 I may not completely understand when someone is explaining something to me, but I expect that I will figure it out along the way, and sometimes I do and other times I have to go back and ask more questions.
 Where we fail as humans is in the asking questions part, we don’t want to appear that we don’t understand something, because that may mean we aren’t smart enough, however just because the person giving the information understands what they want doesn’t mean that we the receiver should automatically understand.
 It is just as much the fault of the giver of the information as it is the receiver if what is delivered isn’t understood.
 For communication to be effective both the giver and receiver need to understand each other.

 Albert Einstein said, “If you can’t explain it simply, you don’t understand it well enough.”
-Which leads me to the solution.
+This leads me to the solution.

 Solution; Make sure you understand what you want and can clearly explain it to someone who may not have ever done it before.
 Make sure the virtual assistant clearly understands what you want by having them explain back to you what you want them to do.
 Talk to your virtual assistant over the phone whenever possible.